swarmmissionpartitioning/src/Source_code_tools_used/README.md

 ## Data

-This folder has data that we used in the paper.
+This folder has example Dcc data that we used in the paper.
 Data for the figures in the paper has the same name with the figures.